-As deputy project director, Temple helps to oversee the Expanding Effective Contraceptive Options (EECO) Project, a $21 million USAID project implemented by Woman Care Global, Population Services International and other partners.
+As deputy project director, Temple oversees the Expanding Effective Contraceptive Options (EECO) Project, a $21-million USAID project implemented by Woman Care Global, Population Services International and other partners.

 Temple currently serves on the advisory board of the California Institute of Integral Studies’ Public Programs and Performances.
 She was also a founding board member of A Child for All, a non-profit organization dedicated to improving the lives of orphans and vulnerable children in Mali.
 Temple also served as a Peace Corps volunteer in Mali.

-Temple holds a bachelor’s in foreign service from Georgetown University and a master’s in public administration from Columbia University.
+Temple holds a Bachelor in Foreign Service from Georgetown University and a Master in Public Administration from Columbia University.
 She also speaks French and Spanish.